edwardanderson/articular/model.md

 ## Context

 A front matter `context` section may be used to map terms used in the document to other ontologies.
 Terms containing spaces should be mapped using snake_case.
-Terms which are not defined in the `context` are expected to be available at the `@base` location.
+Terms which are not defined in the `context` are expected to be available at the `terms/` sub-directory of the `@base` location.

 ```markdown
 ---